Glossary

 AZ

-Availability zones are segments of a public cloud region that are isolated for fault tolerance.
+Availability zones (AZ) are segments of a public cloud region that are isolated for fault tolerance.
 PubSub+ software event brokers and event broker services require three AZs for high availability; one for each of the primary messaging broker, the backup messaging broker, and the monitoring event broker.
 See also High Availability.

 Back to Top